albertvisser/hotkeys/readme.rst

 To customize for a new tool, you have to add a plugin for it.
-At the moment this mechanism consists of a Python module that can contain some functions to be called by the main program, and a csv file containing the keyboard definitions and some tool-specifc settings.
+At the moment this mechanism consists of a Python module that can contain some functions to be called by the main program, and a file containing the keyboard definitions and some tool-specifc settings.
 These can be generated in basic form from within the program and then customized by hand, also from within the program.

-Initially the plugin is just an empty python module.
-It can be extended to contain functions that (re)generate the keydef portion of the CSV file from the tool's configuration files, and to write modified keydefs back to them.
+Initially the new plugin is just an empty python module.
+It can be extended to contain functions that (re)generate the keydef portion of the definitions file from the tool's configuration files, and to write modified keydefs back to them.
 It's also meant for customisation of the editor part of this program.